mmazzini01/eyetrackpy_new/README.md

 # prompt_response_eyetrackpy

-A Python library that extends the [eyetrackpy](https://github.com/angelalopezcardona/eyetrackpy) library by Angela Lopez Cardona.
-This library provides additional functionality for assigning fixations to words and generating plots for prompt-response Visual Question Answering (VQA) experiments.
+A Python library that utilizes and extends the data processor models from the [eyetrackpy](https://github.com/angelalopezcardona/eyetrackpy) library by Angela Lopez Cardona.
+This library applies these models to analyze eye-tracking data in Visual Question Answering (VQA) experiments, specifically for processing both prompts and responses.

 ## Features

-- Extends eyetrackpy functionality to prompts
+- Uses eyetrackpy's data processor models for fixation analysis
-- Assigns fixations to words in prompts and responses
+- Processes fixations for both prompts and responses
 - Generates visualization plots for prompt-response patterns
 - Compatible with existing eyetrackpy workflows